-- Dependent: A dependent is a family member who is under 18 years of age or a person of any age who is a person with a disability or a full-time student, except that the following persons can never be dependents: the head of household, spouse, co-head, foster children/adults and live-in aides.
+- C. Dependent: A dependent is a family member who is under eighteen (18) years of age or a person of any age who is a person with a disability or an FTS, except that the following persons can never be dependents: the head of household, spouse, co-head, foster children/adults and live-in aides.
 Identifying each dependent in the family is important because each dependent qualifies the family for a deduction from annual income.
-Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or participant family 51 percent or more of the time.
-When more than one applicant or assisted family (regardless of program) are claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
-If there is a dispute about which family should claim them, the Authority will make the determination based on available documents such as court orders, or an IRS return showing which family has claimed the child for income tax purposes. - Full-Time Student (FTS): A FTS is a person who is attending school or vocational training on a full-time basis.
-The time commitment or subject load that is needed to be deemed a full time is defined by the educational institution.
+Dependents that are subject to a joint custody arrangement will be considered a member of the family if they live with the applicant or participant family fifty-one percent (51%) or more of the time.
+When more than one applicant or assisted family (regardless of Program) are claiming the same dependent(s) as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependent(s).
+If there is a dispute about which family should claim the dependent(s), HAGC will make the determination based on available documents such as court orders, or an IRS return showing which family has claimed the dependent(s) for income tax purposes. - D. Disabled Family: A disabled family is a family whose head, co-head, spouse or sole member is a person with a disability.
+It may include two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides. - E. Displaced Family: A displaced family is a family in which each member, or whose sole member, is a person displaced by government action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to federal disaster relief. - F. Elderly Family: An elderly family is a family whose head, co-head, spouse, or sole member is at least sixty-two (62) years of age.
+It may include two or more persons who are at least sixty-two (62) years of age living together, or one or more persons who are at least sixty-two (62) years of age living with one or more live-in aides. - G. Family: Family includes, but is not limited to, the following, regardless of actual or perceived sexual orientation, gender identity, or marital status: - 1.
+A single person, who may be an elderly person, displaced person, disabled person, nearelderly person, or any other single person; or - 2.
+A group of persons residing together, and such group includes, but is not limited to: - (a) A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - (b) An elderly family; - (c) A near-elderly family; - (d) A disabled family; - (e) A displaced family; and